-- 4. Subject to the approval of this Agreement pursuant to Paragraph 11 hereof, ZTE hereby waives all rights to further procedural steps in this matter (except with respect to any alleged violations of this Agreement or the Order, if issued), including, without limitation, any right to: (a) receive an administrative hearing regarding the allegations in any charging letter; (b) request a refund of any civil penalty paid pursuant to this Agreement and the Order, if issued; and (c) seek judicial review or otherwise contest the validity of this Agreement or the Order, if issued.
-ZTE also waives and will not assert any Statute of Limitations defense, and the Statute of Limitations will be tolled, in connection with any violation of the Act or the Regulations arising out of the transactions identified in the Proposed Charging Letter or in connection with collection of the civil penalty or enforcement of this Agreement and the Order, if issued, from the date of the Order until the later of the date ZTE has completed compliance in full with all of the probationary conditions and other terms of this Agreement and the Order and has complied in full with the plea agreement and any sentence following entry of its criminal plea. - ZTE shall not take any action or make or permit to be made any public statement, directly or indirectly, denying the allegations in the Proposed Charging Letter, this Agreement, or the Order.
-ZTE agrees that if it or any of its direct or indirect affiliates or subsidiaries issue a press release in connection with this agreement or the Order, ZTE shall first consult BIS and the Department of Justice to determine whether (a) the text of the release is true and accurate; and (b) BIS and the Department of Justice have no objection to the release.
+- Subject to the approval of this Agreement pursuant to Paragraph 11 4. hereof, ZTE hereby waives all rights to further procedural steps in this matter (except the procedural steps set forth in Sections 766.17(c) and 766.18(c) of the Regulations with respect to the possible activation of suspended sanctions due to a violation or violations of this Agreement or the Order, if issued), including, without limitation, any right to: (a) receive an administrative hearing regarding the allegations in any charging letter, the March 2017 Settlement Agreement or this Agreement and Order; (b) request a refund of any civil penalty paid pursuant to the March 2017 Settlement Agreement or this Agreement and the Order, if issued; and (c) seek judicial review or otherwise contest the validity of the March 2017 Settlement Agreement or this Agreement or the Order, if issued.
+ZTE further understands and agrees that it is not entitled to any administrative appeal or additional administrative process, formal or informal, of any decision by BIS to activate the denial order in response to any violation of this Agreement and Order.
+ZTE also waives and will not assert any Statute of Limitations defense, and the Statute of Limitations will be tolled, in connection with any violation of the Act or the Regulations arising out of the transactions identified in the Proposed Charging Letter or in connection with collection of the civil penalty or enforcement of this Agreement and the Order, if issued, from the date of the Order until the later of the date ZTE has completed compliance in full with all of the probationary conditions and other terms of this Agreement and the Order and has complied in full with the March 2017 Plea Agreement and the criminal sentence imposed following entry of its plea. - ZTE shall not take any action or make or permit to be made any public statement, directly or indirectly, denying the allegations in the Proposed Charging Letter, the March 2017 Settlement Agreement, or this Agreement, or the Order.
+ZTE agrees that if it or any of its direct or indirect affiliates or subsidiaries issue a press release in connection with this agreement or the Order, ZTE shall first consult BIS and the Department of Justice to determine whether (a) the text of the release is true and accurate, and (b) BIS and the Department of Justice have no objection to the release.
 Statements made by ZTE at any press conference or other public speaking event shall be consistent with the approved press release.